 - Loans and other non-current receivables;

 - Debt investments carried at amortised cost;

 - Treasury bills and foreign deposits carried at amortised cost;

 Application of the ECL model had an immaterial impact on all financial assets except for contract assets and trade receivables.

-The group used 5 to 36 months sales data to determine the payment profile of the sales.
+The Group used 12 – 36 months sales data to determine the payment profile of the sales.
 Where the Group has information about actual historical write-offs, actual write-offs have been used to determine a historic loss ratio.
 Alternatively, management has used a proxy write-off based on management’s best estimate.
-The group has considered quantitative forward-looking information such as the core inflation rate.
+The Group has considered quantitative forward-looking information such as the core inflation rate.
 Qualitative assessments have also been performed, of which the impact was found to be immaterial.

 The loss allowance for trade receivables to which the provision matrix has been applied is determined as follows: